ake-persson/pepa/README.md

 ext_pillar:
   - pepa:
       resource: hosts             # Name of resource directory
-      grains:                     # List of grain's to import
+      sequence:                   # Sequence used for hierarchical substitution
-        - osfinger
+        - hostname:               # Name of key
-      sequence:                   # Sequence of hierarchical substitution
+            name: host_input      # Alias for key used for template directory
-        - default
+            base_only: True       # Only use templates in Base environment, i.e. no staging
-        - environment
+        - default:
         ...

 pepa_roots:                     # Base directory for each environment